BabbleSim/ext_NRF52_hw_models/docs/UART.md

 #### Loopback

-It is possible to connect a UART instance Tx directly to its Rx (or to another instance Rx), and have the RTR will be propagated to the CTS.
+It is possible to connect a UART instance Tx directly to its Rx (or to another instance Rx), and have the RTR propagated to the CTS.
 To do this, just configure the same FIFO file name for both the Rx and Tx, for example like:
 `-uart0_fifob_rxfile=looped_back -uart0_fifob_txfile=looped_back`

 **IMPOTANT**:
   Do not connect both devices which are connected thru the UART to the Physical layer simulation.
-Connect only the one which has the controller.
+Connect only the one which has the BLE/15.4 controller.
   Otherwise, with the current implementation the simulation will deadlock with very high likelihood, and if it does not deadlock it will slow down the simulation considerably.
   You can still provide the sim_id and an unused device number to the other device, but